The individual regions

 - ...that Windsor Castle in Berkshire is the oldest royal residence in the world?

 In 30 years, we at Eurobike have not only gained a lot of experience, but have also built up a unique network of partners and contacts throughout Europe.
 Since our founding, our focus has been on personally devised and constantly perfected cycling tours, where you can fully rely on our perfect organisation.
 We see it as our job to remove all obstacles and hurdles from your path.
 Unburdened by luggage and worries, you will enjoy your holiday with Eurobike and spend an equally unforgettable and enjoyable time on the most beautiful cycling routes in Europe.
-Before each section, you will receive detailed travel documents about your route and can relax at night in selected accommodation with a high level of comfort and excellent service.
+Before each section, you will receive detailed travel documents about your route and can relax at night in a selected accommodation with a high level of comfort and excellent service.